cmc-aau/hpc-docs/docs/software/conda.md

 ```

 ## Installing packages using pip within conda environments
 Software that can only be installed with pip have to be installed in a Conda environment by using pip inside the environment.
-While issues can arise, per the [Conda guide for using pip in a Conda environment](https://www.anaconda.com/blog/using-pip-in-a-conda-environment), there are some best practices to follow to reduce their likelihood, namely:
+While issues can arise, per the [Conda guide for using pip in a Conda environment](https://www.anaconda.com/blog/using-pip-in-a-conda-environment), there are some best practices to follow to reduce their likelihood:

  - Use pip only after conda package installs
- - Use conda environments for isolation (Don't perform pip installs in the "root" environment)
+ - Use conda environments for isolation (Don't perform pip installs in the `base` environment)
  - Recreate the entire environment if changes are needed after pip packages have been installed
  - Use `--no-cache-dir` with any `pip install` commands